 The following are the raiding rules for inclusion in Spectacular Death's raids.
 Please note that these rules are subject to change should guild progression warrant updates.
 If you have any questions about these guidelines, talk to Gimmlette.
 Raids and guild events start at 9 p.m.
 Llane server time.
 This is East Coast time.
+Notification to start heading toward the raiding location is generally given 10-15 minutes AHEAD of raid time.
 On the occasion that we might have a different start time, this will be publicized in advance.

 1. We are doing this for fun, because the instance/raid is there and to do something as a guild.
 This is not a life or death event.
 Enjoy the wipes or your characters deaths as well as the killing of the mobs.
 I want to strongly, strongly discourage the use of the sentence, "Okay, who pulled?"
 Doesn't matter who pulled and it doesn't matter the outcome.
 This is a game and it's supposed to be fun.

 2. Courtesy is expected at all times.
 Treat everyone as a friend.